-I am really enjoying this webinar and have a few questions:

-Will NOAA be looking to additional industry contractors to meeting the mapping goals for the National Mapping Plan?
+Comments: I am really enjoying this webinar and have a few questions: Will NOAA be looking to additional industry contractors to meet the mapping goals for the National Mapping Plan?
 If so would those work through IDIQ type contracting vehicles?